open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

 # Configuration

 With OX App Suite 7.10.4, several modes were introduced defining the behaviour on Drive folder move.
-Three properties are introduced:
+This mode can be set for every folder tree separately via three new properties:
  * `com.openexchange.folderstorage.permissions.moveToPublic` - sets the mode for moving folders within or into the public folder tree
  * `com.openexchange.folderstorage.permissions.moveToPrivate` - sets the mode for moving folders within or into the private folder tree
  * `com.openexchange.folderstorage.permissions.moveToShared` - sets the mode for moving folders within or into the shared folder tree